-If an option purchased by the Fund expires unexercised, the Fund realizes a loss equal to the premium paid.
-If the Fund enters into a closing sale transaction on an option purchased by it, the Fund will realize a gain if the premium received by the Fund on the closing transaction is more than the premium paid to purchase the option, or a loss if it is less.
-If an option written by the Fund expires on the stipulated expiration date or if the Fund enters into a closing purchase transaction, it will realize a gain (or loss if the cost of a closing purchase transaction exceeds the net premium received when the option is sold).
-If an option written by the Fund is exercised, the proceeds of the sale will be increased by the net premium originally received and the Fund will realize a gain or loss.
+If an option purchased by the Funds expires unexercised, the Funds realizes a loss equal to the premium paid.
+If the Funds enters into a closing sale transaction on an option purchased by it, the Funds will realize a gain if the premium received by the Funds on the closing transaction is more than the premium paid to purchase the option, or a loss if it is less.
+If an option written by the Funds expires on the stipulated expiration date or if the Funds enters into a closing purchase transaction, it will realize a gain (or loss if the cost of a closing purchase transaction exceeds the net premium received when the option is sold).
+If an option written by the Funds is exercised, the proceeds of the sale will be increased by the net premium originally received and the Fund will realize a gain or loss.

 Options on Stock Indexes.
-The Fund's purchase and sale of options on stock indexes will be subject to risks described below under "Transactions in Stock Options."
+Each Fund's purchase and sale of options on stock indexes will be subject to risks described below under "Transactions in Stock Options."
 In addition, the distinctive characteristics of options on stock indexes create certain risks that are not present with stock options.

-Since the value of a stock index option depends upon the movements in the level of the stock index, rather than the price of a particular stock, whether the Fund will realize a gain or loss on the purchase or sale of an option on a stock index depends upon movements in the level of stock prices in the stock market generally or in an industry or market segment rather than movements in the price of a particular stock.
-Accordingly, successful use by the Fund of options on stock indexes is subject to the advisor's ability to correctly predict movements in the direction of the stock market generally or of a particular industry or market segment.
+Since the value of a stock index option depends upon the movements in the level of the stock index, rather than the price of a particular stock, whether the Funds will realize a gain or loss on the purchase or sale of an option on a stock index depends upon movements in the level of stock prices in the stock market generally or in an industry or market segment rather than movements in the price of a particular stock.
+Accordingly, successful use by the Funds of options on stock indexes is subject to the advisor's ability to correctly predict movements in the direction of the stock market generally or of a particular industry or market segment.
 This requires skills and techniques different from predicting changes in the price of individual stocks.

 Stock index prices may be distorted if trading of certain stocks included in the stock index is interrupted.
 Trading in the stock index options also may be interrupted in certain circumstances, such as if trading were halted in a substantial number of stocks included in the stock index.
-If this occurred, the Fund would not be able to close out options that it had purchased or written and, if restrictions on exercise were imposed, might not be able to exercise an option that it was holding, which could result in substantial losses to the Fund.
+If this occurred, the Funds would not be able to close out options that it had purchased or written and, if restrictions on exercise were imposed, might not be able to exercise an option that it was holding, which could result in substantial losses to the Funds.
+It is the policy of each Fund to purchase or write options only on stock indexes that include a number of stocks sufficient to minimize the likelihood of a trading halt in the stock index, for example, the S&P 100 or S&P 500 index option.

 Although the markets for certain stock index option contracts have developed rapidly, the markets for other stock index options are still relatively illiquid.
 The ability to establish and close out positions on such options will be subject to the development and maintenance of a liquid secondary market.
 It is not certain that this market will develop in all stock index option contracts.
-Fund will not purchase or sell stock index option contracts unless and until, in the advisor's opinion, the market for such options has developed sufficiently that the risk in connection with these transactions is no greater than the risk in connection with options on stock.
+The Funds will not purchase or sell stock index option contracts unless and until, in the advisor's opinion, the market for such options has developed sufficiently that the risk in connection with these transactions is no greater than the risk in connection with options on stock.